 Yannick Landais was born in Angers (France) in 1962.
-He received his PhD in chemistry from University of Orsay (Paris XI) under the supervision of Dr. Jean-Pierre Robin.
+He received his PhD in chemistry from the University of Orsay (Paris XI) under the supervision of Dr. Jean-Pierre Robin.

 After carrying out post-doctoral work with Prof. Ian Fleming at Cambridge University (1988-1990), he took a position of Maître-Assistant at the University of Lausanne (1990-1997).
 He was then appointed at the University of Bordeaux, where he is currently Professor of organic chemistry.
 His research interests are in synthetic organic chemistry, asymmetric synthesis, radical chemistry, with a special emphasis on organosilicon chemistry and the application in total synthesis of natural products.
 Recently his interests also extended to polymer chemistry using organocatalysis.

 Award and Distinctions